 President, Enviroculture Consulting Ltd.

-Marcus Goodick is President of Enviroculture Consulting, a company that helps businesses improve their management of end-of-life materials and implement comprehensive environmental programs.
-Prior to his current role he was the Senior Manager, Environment and Sustainability at Bell Aliant for eight years where he worked collaboratively to integrate more sustainable business practices.
+Marcus Goodick is Founder, President, and Solutions Finder at EnviroCulture Consulting, a company that helps businesses improve their management of end-of-life materials and implement comprehensive environmental programs.
+Prior to this current role he was the Senior Manager, Environment and Sustainability at Bell Aliant for eight years where he worked collaboratively to integrate more sustainable business practices.
 He also worked for five years with Halifax Regional Municipality’s Solid Waste-Resources Department helping businesses implement recycling and organics programs.
 Marcus holds a Masters in Resource and Environmental Studies (2002) from Dalhousie University and was named a member of Canada’s 2013 Clean 50, honouring outstanding contributors to sustainable development and clean capitalism in Canada.
-Marcus also serves on the Board of Clean Foundation and was recently their interim Executive Director.
+Marcus also serves as Chair on the Board of Clean Foundation.

 Geotechnical Engineering Professor, Dalhousie University